laravel/docs/validation.md

  <a name="rule-missing-unless"></a>
  #### missing_unless:_anotherfield_,_value_

-The field under validation must not present if the _anotherfield_ field is equal to any _value_.
+The field under validation must not be present unless the _anotherfield_ field is equal to any _value_.

  <a name="rule-missing-with"></a>
  #### missing_with:_foo_,_bar_,...